 The purpose of S.K.I.P. is to encourage and enable students of Congregation Ahavas Israel to participate in educational or qualified activities in Israel.
 The program will be financed partially by the parents or a designated contributor on behalf of the participating child and partially by the Congregation.

-The child must be enrolled in the Beit Sefer B’yahad/United Jewish School of Grand Rapids and/or a member of the USY chapter at the Congregation as well as being a member of the Congregation.
-The funds must be used by age 22.
-The matching funding of the Program by the Congregation is completed at grade 12.
+The child must be enrolled in the Beit Sefer B’yahad/United Jewish School of Grand Rapids or be a member of the USY chapter at the Congregation as well as being a member of the Congregation.

 Enrollment in the Program may begin anytime after the child enrolls in the religious school.
 They may enroll as early as the Kindergarten grade or as late as grade 12.
-Membership in USY will also constitute eligibility.
 A child may be enrolled in S.K.I.P. by their parents or a designated contributor.

 Upon an enrollment contribution of $180.00 or more by a parent or designated contributor, a matching contribution from the Hy and Greta Berkowitz Scholarship Fund of $180.00 will be made.
 Each year, up to $180.00 will be matched by this fund for each child who is participating that year.